Joseph-Tindall/Elysium/README.md

 A C# .NET-based project revolving around silent software deployment and management for Windows machines.
 The repository is offered as [source-available](https://github.com/Joseph-Tindall/Elysium?tab=License-1-ov-file), allowing you to modify the source as needed, provided no financial profit or commercial gain is accomplished using the project.

+When pulling the project, ensure to update the database for SQLite file, otherwise no table entires will exist for the database and a runtime error will occur.

 ## Vision

 The project's main goal is to increase the quality of life for administrators by providing a free solution to maintain software versioning and system updates across the domain.
-This product is aimed at low-operating cost facilities, much like as the research laboratories I started my career off in.
+This product is aimed at low-operating cost facilities, much like the research laboratories I started my career off in.

 ## Support